-Applications (in aggregate) from the black public and qualifying MTN Zakhele Shareholders, although exceeding the Minimum Equity Raise (being an amount of R1.234 billion), were less than the Target Equity Raise (R2.468 billion).
-Although the cash raised by MTN Zakhele Futhi during the Public Offer exceeded the minimum amount of cash required for the Transaction to proceed (being an amount of R250 million), MTN exercised the option to subscribe for 27 848 672 MTN Zakhele Futhi Ordinary Shares (the "Underwrite Shares") for an aggregate consideration of R557 million.
+During the 2016 offer period, applications from the black public and qualifying MTN Zakhele Shareholders, although exceeding the Minimum Equity Raise (being an amount of R1.234 billion), were less than the Target Equity Raise (R2.468 billion).
+MTN therefore exercised the option to subscribe for 27 848 672 MTN Zakhele Futhi Ordinary Shares (the "Underwrite Shares") for an aggregate consideration of R557 million.

 During 2017 MTN sold 549 974 of these Underwrite Shares through a Secondary Offer targeted specifically at those applicants who had applied for MTN Zakhele Futhi shares during the initial offer period and were not successfully allocated them due to a variety of reasons.
-In addition to the Secondary Offer, separate sale agreements were entered into by MTN with large institutional investors for the sale of an aggregate of 9 088 320 of the Underwrite Shares.
-This reduced MTN Group's holding of MTN Zakhele Futhi Ordinary Shares to 18 280 266 ordinary shares at 31 December 2017.
+In addition to the Secondary Offer, separate sale agreements were entered into by MTN during 2017 with large institutional investors for the sale of an aggregate of 9 088 320 of the Underwrite Shares.